rnaudi/metrics/sre_math.md

 # sre math: threshold guide

-> How to set correct thresholds for alerts using real data and statistics.
+> **Note:** How to set correct thresholds for alerts using real data and statistics.
 Examples based on an authentication service handling 200 req/s.

 ## Validation Checklist